Ethics of artificial intelligence: Transparency

 Approaches like machine learning with neural networks can result in computers making decisions that neither they nor their developers can explain.
 It is difficult for people to determine if such decisions are fair and trustworthy, leading potentially to bias in AI systems going undetected, or people rejecting the use of such systems.
 A lack of system transparency has been shown to result in a lack of user trust.
 Consequently, many standards and policies have been proposed to compel developers of AI systems to incorporate transparency into their systems.
 This push for transparency has led to advocacy and in some jurisdictions legal requirements for explainable artificial intelligence.
 Explainable artificial intelligence encompasses both explainability and interpretability, with explainability relating to providing reasons for the model's outputs, and interpretability focusing on understanding the inner workings of an AI model.

 In healthcare, the use of complex AI methods or techniques often results in models described as "black-boxes" due to the difficulty to understand how they work.
 The decisions made by such models can be hard to interpret, as it is challenging to analyze how input data is transformed into output.
-This lack of transparency is a significant concern in fields like healthcare, where understanding the rationale behind decisions can be crucial for trust, ethical considerations, and compliance with regulatory standards.
+This lack of transparency is a significant concern in fields like healthcare, where understanding the rationale behind decisions can be essential for trust, ethical considerations, and compliance with regulatory standards.
 Trust in healthcare AI has been shown to vary depending on the level of transparency provided.
 Moreover, unexplainable outputs of AI systems make it much more difficult to identify and detect medical error.